-According to the rules of the SBA, the Association is required to retain PPP Loan documentation for six years after the date the loan is forgiven or paid in full and permit authorized representatives of the SBA, including representatives of its Office of Inspector General, to access such files upon request.
-Should the SBA conduct such a review and reject all or some of the Association's judgements pertaining to satisfying PPP Loan eligibility or forgiveness conditions, the Association may be required to adjust previously reported amounts and disclosures in the financial statements.
+The Association previously received Paycheck Protection Program (PPP) loan proceeds of \$418,000 in 2020 and 2021 under the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+The Association applied for full forgiveness of the total proceeds received and, during 2021 and 2022, the Small Business Administration (SBA) approved the forgiveness applications to satisfy the outstanding loan obligations including all accrued interest.
+According to the rules of the SBA, the Association is required to retain PPP loan documentation for six years after the date the loan is forgiven or repaid in full and permit authorized representatives of the SBA, including representatives of its Office of Inspector General, access to such files upon request.
+Should the SBA conduct such a review and reject all or some of the Association's judgements pertaining to satisfying PPP loan eligibility or forgiveness conditions, the Association may be required to adjust previously reported amounts and disclosures in the financial statements.